AdobeDocs/analytics.en/help/release-notes/latest.md

 **Last update**: October 10, 2025

-These release notes cover the release period of September through early October, 2025.
+These release notes cover the release period of October through early November, 2025.
 Adobe Analytics releases operate on a [continuous delivery model](releases.md), which allows for a more scalable, phased approach to feature deployment.
 Accordingly, these release notes get updated several times a month.
 Please check them regularly.

 ## New features or enhancements {#features}